 Culms and Shoots

 The live stalks are called culms, or canes, though canes imply they are cut with the branches removed.
 The bulges are called nodes, from which the branches emerge, usually alternating from each side.
 Shoots are the newly emerging culms, they are often covered by culm sheathes which protect the tender new shoots.
-Shoots are distinct between each specie and can have a great variety of color and texture, sometimes they are the only way of differentiating between varieties.
+Shoots are distinct between each specie and can have a great variety of color and texture, and sometimes are the only way of differentiating between varieties.
 Shooting season brings the most excitement of the growing season.
 Each year you hope to get more, bigger shoots which grow incredibly fast, almost perceptively as you watch.

 Roots and Rhizomes